Websoft9Archive/ansible-superset/README.md

 #### Is the default password safe?

 Superset Cloud Installer use the random password solution, every installation have different password, that mean your password is different from other users

+#### How long does Superset initiation completed when I deploy the image?

+Need more time 5 minutesm, otherwise you may get the abnormal interface